Fenoverine is used in the treatment of pain due to smooth muscle spasm

 Common side effects

-Slow heart rate, Flushing, Photophobia, Dilatation of pupil, Dry mouth, Palpitations, Constipation, Arrhythmia, Dry skin, Increased heart rate, Difficulty in urination, Excessive thirst, Loss of accommodation, Reduced bronchial secretions
+Slow heart rate, Flushing (sense of warmth in the face, ears, neck and trunk), Photophobia, Dilatation of pupil, Dry mouth, Palpitations, Constipation, Arrhythmia, Dry skin, Increased heart rate, Difficulty in urination, Excessive thirst, Loss of accommodation, Reduced bronchial secretions

 - ₹94 to ₹208Micro Labs Ltd2 variant(s)